Labour is painful, so it’s important to learn about all the ways that you can relieve the pain.

 - Have a warm bath or shower.

 - Place a hot water bottle or hot pack or cold pack on your back or lower abdomen.

-- Hydrotherapy — being in water can help you relax and make the contractions seem less painful.
+- Use hydrotherapy (being in water) to help you relax and make the contractions seem less painful.
 Ask if you can have a bath or use a birth pool.
 The water will be kept at a comfortable temperature but it won't be above 37.5 degrees C, and your temperature will be monitored.